This document covers the following topics:

 TEST have been entered in the following sequence:

+The following is an example program for UNIX and OpenVMS.
 If the characters are entered in the sequence as described above, the program is displayed in the following way, because the characters are simply displayed in the keying sequence.

 DEFINE DATA LOCAL 1 TEST (A20) END-DEFINE TEST := 'abc 123' SET CONTROL 'voff' INPUT TEST (AD=O) / TEST (AD=O PM=I) SET CONTROL 'von' INPUT TEST (AD=O) / TEST (AD=O PM=I) END